Programvareverkstedet/dibbler/docs/economics.md

 - All calculations involving money are done in whole numbers (integers).
 There are no fractional krs.
 - All rounding is done by rounding up to the nearest integer, in favor of the system economy - not the users.
+- The system allows negative stock counts, but acts a bit weirdly and potentially unfairly when that happens.
+  The system should generally warn you about this, and recommend recounting the stock whenever it happens.

 ## Adding products - product stock and product price